Alstom makes case for GE deal as profit and orders drop

 Alstom's transport business saw its operating margin improve to 5.6 percent from 5.4 percent the previous fiscal year, helped by rising volumes and cost cutting.
 Profitability at its thermal power business also edged up to 10.6 percent but fell in renewables to 4.5 percent and in its grid unit to 5.6 percent.

-It posted a cash outflow of 171 million euros ($238 million)for the full year, pushing net debt up 28 percent to 3.02 billion euros.
+It posted a cash outflow of 171 million euros (140.3 million pounds)for the full year, pushing net debt up 28 percent to 3.02 billion euros.

 Sales were stable at 20.3 billion euros, while income from operations fell 3 percent to 1.42 billion euros.
 Analysts polled by Reuters had on average expected sales of 20 billion euros and income from operations of 1.2 billion.